shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

     the `B` group
 -   `variation`: refers to either the `A` (`control`) group or `B` (`variant`).
--   `lift`: the percent increase from the `A` group to the `B` based on the thing you are testing in the `B` group (i.e. the `variant`)
+-   `lift`: the percent increase in the conversion rate (or the probability a random person will convert) from the `A` group to the `B` based on the thing you are testing in the `B` group (i.e. the `variant`)
+-   `immediate lift`: the lift experienced among a subpopulation of people who convert in a relatively short amount of time, relative from when the variant is shown.
+-   `diminishing lift`: the potential phenomenon where, the longer it takes people to convert relative from when the variant was seen, the less lift the group will experience from the variant.
 -   `attribution window` the maximum number of days you allow conversions to be attributed to the corresponding variation based on when the person entered the experiment.
 So, person `x` enters the experiment on day `y`.
-With a `7-day` attribution window, we would only count `x`'s conversion if the conversion event took place within `7` days of `y`.
+With a `7-day` attribution window, we would only count `x`'s conversion if the conversion event took place within `7` days after `y`.
 This would be the same for both variations.

 There are two questions when running A/B tests that don't seem to be discussed much.
 ------------------------------------------------------------------------------------

-The first question is: **How does the diminishing lift of the variant, over time, affect the outcome of the experiment?**

-My assumption is that there is a diminishing effect of the variant on the person's decision-making process or actions, over time, relative to when the person first saw the variant.
-In other words, for **most** A/B experiments, the impact that the variant gives (i.e. the **lift**; the increase to the person's probability of converting compared to the probability had they been in the control group) is highest in the first moments that it is experienced, but that lift (exponentially?) decreases over time.
-At the extreme, for most experiments, if a person "converts" (e.g. buys your product/service) a year after seeing the variant, then that variant had virtually nothing to do with conversion.
-Depending on the experiment/variant, we can probably make similar statements for (perhaps) days, (mostly likely) weeks, and (certainly) months after the variant is seen.(++)
+Let's say you're running an A/B test and the variant is outperforming the control.
+My assumption is that, despite the overall outperformance (i.e. the "lift") of the variant, the lift is highest in the first moments that it is seen by each person, and then decreases over time, such that the longer it takes the person to convert, the less impact that the variant had (relative to the control) on their conversion decision.
+In other words, the variant has provided an **immediate lift** but the lift diminishes over time, such that the people in the `A` and `B` groups who are converting sometime in the future (say, at the extreme, a year after they saw the `control` and `variation`, respectively) are converting at virtually the same conversion rates.(++) We can probably make similar statements for (perhaps) days, (mostly likely) weeks, and (certainly) months after the variation is seen.

-The potential concern is that the longer you give people to convert, the less **lift** there is, and you're essentially including people who are, at that point, converting at the same rate as the control group.
-Does this introduce noise into your experiment?
-And, if so, can we use an attribution window to reduce the noise?
-Or will the attribution window also reduce the signal?

-Which introduces the next question: **Should I use an attribution window, and if so, what should I set the window to?**

-In other words, how much time should I allow for a conversion event to be attributed to the corresponding variation of the experiment?
+If true, obviously the rate (or distribution of) of diminishing lift and the time-period it takes to completely diminish depends on the product/experiment/target-market/etc..

+The concern is that, if a sub-population in our experiment (belonging to both the control group and the variant group) are converting at the same rates, **despite any immediate lift the variant has**, then when look at the results of the A/B test, those conversions are diluting, or masking, the immediate lift that the variant gives, and we might conclude that the variant has little or no effect.
+So, a contrived example would be: for a given experiment, the variant has a 7% statistically significant *immediate lift* (i.e. for the people who convert within, say, 2 days, the variant out-performs the control by a relative 7% increase in the conversion rate) but when looking at the entire population (let's say they have all been given a month to convert, and we analyze the results a month after the experiment ends), the lift is only 3% and not statistically significant.
+Is this type of contrived example realistic under some reasonable assumptions?+++

+So, the first question is: **How does the diminishing lift of the variant, over time, affect the outcome of the experiment?**

+In the contrived example above, I implied that there was a 7% lift detected if we used an attribution window of 2 days but only a 3% lift detected if we used a 30-day attribution window.
+So, in the former case we only counted conversions that happened within 2 days from the time a given person saw the experiment to when they converted.
+In the latter case, we counted conversions that happened within 30 days (from when the experiment was seen to the conversion date).
+The other assumption implied above was that this decrease was from the fact that, when grouping people by the amount of days it takes them to convert, the conversion rates of both groups start to converge as the lift from the variant diminishes.
+And the more conversions that we count that in the variant that have diminished lift, the more diluted the results became.++++

-The typical process for A/B testing doesn't seem to consider/use an attribution window: You run a test for, say, 30 days (depending on your sample size calculation).
-The people who enter the experiment on the first day it's started get 30 days to convert (i.e. their conversion event is counted at any point during the experiment).
+But, the typical process for A/B testing doesn't seem to consider/use an attribution windows at all: You run a test for, say, 30 days (depending on your sample size calculation).
+The people who enter the experiment on the first day it started get 30 days to convert (i.e. their conversion event is counted at any point during the experiment).
 The people who enter into the experiment on the last day get &lt;= 1 day to convert.
 Perhaps some teams give an extra, say, 7 days for conversion (so people who see the experiment on the first day, get 37 days to convert, people who see it on the last day get 7 days.).

-One hypothesis is, the fact that some people get more time and some people get less time to convert doesn't matter, because of the randomization of the control and the variant (i.e. this characteristic is present in both variations, in an equal way).
+This introduces the next question: **What effect does an attribution window have on the results of an experiment?**

+We'll answer that question by making some reasonable assumptions about the distributions of how long it takes people to convert and the diminishing lift over time.
+It will be a contrived example, but the purpose is **not** to show that the concerns from above and results from below will show up in *every* A/B test, it is only to show what is *possible* under *reasonable* assumptions.

 ------------------------------------------------------------------------

-++*Perhaps this means that A/B testing is inherently targeting people that either A) more susceptible to psychological manipulation (e.g. mind hacks, high pressure sales tactics, buying things based on whether it's sunny or dark outside, etc.) and/or B) wanting to make an immediately decision C) impulsive buyers.
+++*Perhaps this means that A/B testing is inherently targeting people who either A) more susceptible to psychological manipulation (e.g. mind hacks, high pressure sales tactics, buying things based on whether it's sunny or dark outside, etc.) and/or B) wanting to make an immediately decision and/or C) impulsive buyers.
 At the very least, it seems like the target segment of A/B tests is the subpopulation of the target market that takes less time to make decisions and/or has a more immediate need.
 But, that's a direction I don't want to go right now.
 The caveat to this is that, there are of course experiments that you run where, for example, you've completely redesigned your product and that new experience does have a long-lasting impact on the customers' decision.
 In those cases, the lift is high enough that any concerns we deal with here are probably going to disappear from the large lift.
-I assume that's not the case for the majority of A/B tests.*
+I assume that's not the case for most A/B tests.*

++++*It’s worth noting that, for this example, the overall lift of the variant on the entire population is, indeed, only 3%.
+My point is not that `3%` is inaccurate, but that it includes people that, for an abundance of possible reasons, aren’t as influenced by the variant compared with others.
+So, are you trying to detect a 3% change to the entire population, or a 7% change of the population that is inherently more affected by A/B tests?*

+++++*An issue rated to note(+++) is the required sample size (and, therefore, duration) of the experiment in order to detect the lift, if it exists.
+There are two relevant trade-offs.
+One trade-off is that using a smaller attribution window leads to lower conversion rates (i.e. you are only counting a subset of conversions).
+All other things considered, a lower conversion rate requires a larger sample size.
+So, detecting a 5% change with a baseline conversion rate of 20% takes longer to test than with a baseline conversion rate of 30%.
+On the other hand, if you capture enough signal in the immediate lift (again, if it exists) and reduce a lot of the noise from the diminishing lift, a smaller attribution window will increase the lift found.
+So for example, the sample size required to detect a 3% change (from the control to the variant) is a lot larger than the sample size required to detect a 7% change.
+Therefore, in order to use attribution windows, the assumption is that these tradeoffs have to either balance out, or at least don’t affect the feasibility of running the A/B test.*

 ------------------------------------------------------------------------